Tree Climbing Lions of Ishasha. Uganda’s strange lions

 While the above reasons might be speculative, there is no denying the fact that basking in the trees helps them to keep watch over their prey.
 Common prey is usually the grazing wildlife such as antelopes, buffaloes and other such ‘lion food’.

-Their tree-climbing skills are regarded as a behavioural adaptation that they have mastered so well and are able to teach even their young cubs.
+Their tree-climbing skills are regarded as a behavioral adaptation that they have mastered so well and are able to teach even their young cubs.
 This is why they do it with practice majesty.

 They are such a rare species in that there is no data or research out there, the only way for you to witness this is by visiting the three countries.
 The King of the jungle is not generally known or biologically structured for this.
 The bizarre and yet natural way they get up on the branches and hug them to rest is a sight to behold.